 Bail Schedule for Bailable Offenses Only

-If you have been charged with speeding, moving, driver’s license, seatbelt, parking or open container violations, disorderly conduct, or animal control you may take care of your citation by paying the bail amount associated with the offense online.
+If you have been charged with speeding, moving violations, driver’s license offenses, seatbelt violations, parking violations, open container violations, disorderly conduct, or animal control offenses, you may resolve your citation by using the “Pay Citation Online” link to pay the applicable bail amount.

-To view the full list of violations and fees associated, please visit the State of Utah Uniform Fine Schedule.
+To view the full list of violations and associated fees, visit the State of Utah Uniform Fine Schedule.

-If the charge is not listed or you’d like to explain your case informally, call the court at 801-256-2290 to schedule an arraignment or hearing.
+If your charge is not listed, or if you would like to explain your case informally, call the court at 801-256-2290 to schedule an arraignment or hearing.
+Please be advised that payments are not accepted over the phone.

 Small Claims Court

-The West Jordan Justice Court only has jurisdiction to hear a Small Claims case if the defendant resides in the City of West Jordan or the debt was incurred in the City of West Jordan.
+The West Jordan Justice Court has jurisdiction over Small Claims cases only if the defendant resides in West Jordan or the debt was incurred in West Jordan.

-Fees for filing an affidavit are calculated by the amount of judgment being sought.
+Fees for filing an affidavit are based on the judgment amount being requested.

 Small Claims Fees